dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

  +  liferay-net:
  +    driver: bridge

-First, we told docker-compose to add a new network called ``liferay-net`` using the ``bridge`` network driver.
-Then, we made the two services to join that network.
+First, we've told docker-compose to add a new network called ``liferay-net`` using the ``bridge`` network driver.
+We used a new top-level ``networks`` directive.
+Then, we made the two services to join that network, using a service-level ``networks`` directive.
 In the database container, we set an alias ``database`` in that network.

 As a result, services can "see" each other by specifying either the IP address or the aliases they have in the network.
-This last option is really handy as it allows to use a container alias in the configuration given to other containers.
+This last option is really handy as it allows to **provide a container alias in other container's configuration**.

 Communicating both containers: liferay configuration
 ----------------------------------------------------